 Neil and Ed know they're not superhuman.
 They simply respect the reality of human creativity: The brain has a linear pipeline for creativity, and the pipe needs clearing.
 In every creative session, they allot time for emptying the wastewater.

 They're not worrying whether clear water will eventually come.
 It always does: (7)

-Recall my psychological principle for introductions:
+Recall from earlier the psychological principle for introductions:

 The hook principle — "A captivating intro buys goodwill with readers so they overlook an imperfect middle."

-Pair that principle with a second:
+Let's pair that principle with a second:

 The peak-end rule — “People judge an experience largely based on how they felt at its most intense point and at its end.
 This implies they do not judge the experience based on the average of every moment.”